 Although not on the route of the Via Francigena, nor on the Via Appia, the beautiful Matese Mountains, on the border between Campania and Molise are definitely worth a visit.
 From Alife you can travel up to Piedimonte Matese and from there towards its lake, in the heart of the National Park.
 Several stunning roundwalks are possible here, including one to the highest point of Campania, Mt.
 Miletto, as well as great overnight stays in a beautiful agriturismo.

-After breakfast you start a slow and gradual descent towards the thermal resort town of Telese Terme.
+The first part of the walk goes through the rolling hills, before uou start a slow and gradual descent towards the thermal resort town of Telese Terme.
+Just before entering the town you’ll enter the nature reserve of Montepugliano, an interesting area of small volcanic cones.
 Telese is one of southern Italy’s foremost spa resort, so it could be a nice place to relax, and even could you take time for a spa treatment.
 There is a little lake, in a park-like landscape, a great place to relax.
-It’s only a very short walk, so in alternative you can decide to walk on another few km., cross the Calore River and stay overnight in the wine town of Solopaca, in the foothills of the Taburno Mountains.
+It’s only a short walk, so in alternative you can decide to walk on another few km., cross the Calore River and stay overnight in the wine town of Solopaca, in the foothills of the Taburno Mountains.

 Today you’ll make the ‘grand traverse’ of the Taburno Mts.
 From Telese you first walk a few km. through the plain of the Clore River, which you’ll cross to reach the wine town of Solopoca, renowned for its white wines.
 From Solopaca you’ll then climb up the wooded slopes of the Taburno mountains.
 Locally known as the ‘Sleeping Beauty’.
 After crossing the ridge, you’ll descend to the village of Vitulano.
 From here you continue downhill to the village of Foglianise, only a few km. away.
 Although with some climbing, it’s a relatively short walk, so you might have the time for a detour, to explore the heart of the Taburno-Camposauro regional park.
 If you wish you could as well opt to turn this into a real long walk – and walk straight to Benevento, which after Foglianise is only downhill.

-After breakfast you start today’s walk with a gradual descent to the Calore River, which you cross to walk into the city of Benevento.
-This city, at first called Maleventum, was a capital city of the Sannites, a pre-Roman tribe.
-After their defeat, Benevento became an important Roman town, and the gateway to the south-east, after the construction of the Via Traianum (the ‘Arc de Triomph’ of Traianus is one of its beautiful monuments.
+After breakfast you start the walk with a gradual descent to reach the Calore River.
+Which you cross to walk into the city of Benevento.
+This city, at first called Maleventum, was a capital city of the Samnites, one of the most important pre-Roman tribes.
+After their defeat, Benevento became an important Roman town, and the gateway to the south-east, especially after the construction of the Via Traianum to Brindisi.
+The ‘Arco di Traiano’, its monumental arch, the ‘Arc de Triomph’ of Traianus is one of its beautiful monuments.
+Definitely worth a visit is also the small church in front, which hosts a museum on the history of the roman conquests.
 Less known is that Benevento has been for centuries the capital city of the Longobards in southern Italy.
 Also they left a number of important monuments, among which the stunning Santa Sofia.
-Enough to see to spend a nice afternoon (or an extra rest day).
+Enough to see, to spend a nice afternoon (or an extra day).

-End of the tour.
-From Benevento you can take the fast bus to Naples (or travel on to other destinations).
+End of the second stage of the ‘Via Francigena del Sud’.
+From Benevento you can walk on to Bari and Brindisi, or in case your tour ends here, take the fast bus to Naples (or travel on to other destinations).

 Please contact us to know about the actual possibilities.